Eciton burchellii: Taxonomy

 The species was referred to as Eciton burchellii in the original publication.
 The double i was subsequently deemed unnecessary in the later 1800s by taxonomists, and hence the name became Eciton burchelli.
 Recent taxonomic rules, however, adhere more strictly to the original form; the name Eciton burchelli is now largely regarded as invalid.

-Use In Medicine

-Eciton burchelli soldiers were sometimes used as medicinal devices by the indigenous peoples of Central America.
-The soldier cast of the Eciton burchelli would be collected and used as living sutures by Mayans.
-This involved agitating an ant and holding its mandibles up to the wound edges; when it bit down, the thorax and abdomen were removed, leaving the head holding the wound together.
-The ant's salivary gland secretions were reputed to have antibiotic properties.

 Colony structure

 Colonies may be quite large, accommodating as many as 100,000 to 600,000 adult individuals.
 Each colony consists of a single queen, a brood of developing young, and many adult workers.
 The adult workers make up the majority of the population.
 There are four distinct physical worker castes.
 The queen usually copulates with 10–20 males, which leads to a colony with a large number of worker patrilines, which are full-sibling families with the same father and mother.
 When a colony's size reaches a maximum, it can result in a split in the colony, with the old queen heading one resultant swarm and a daughter heading the other.